-Former U.S. First Lady Barbara Bush dies of heart failure — Nigeria Today
+Former U.S. First Lady Barbara Bush Dies of Heart Failure — Nigeria Today

 Born in 1925 to Pauline and Marvin Pierce in New York City, Barbara met George Herbert Walker Bush at age 16, and they wedded on Jan.
 6, 1945.

-The post Former U.S. First Lady Barbara Bush dies of heart failure appeared first on The Nation Nigeria.
+The post Former U.S. First Lady Barbara Bush Dies of Heart Failure appeared first on SIGNAL.

 Do you have something awesome to share with the world?
 Click here to share